-Student Advising and Success
+Student Onboarding and Success

-The Student Advising and Success Department assists students with onboarding, admissions procedures, and first semester advising and registration.
-Educational Navigators and Coaches will also support students' needs as they persist toward their academic goals and develop into lifelong learners.
+The Student Onboarding and Success Department assists students with onboarding, admissions procedures, and first semester advising and registration.
+Educational Navigators will also support students' needs as they persist toward their academic goals and develop into lifelong learners.

-www.cccc.edu/admissions
+www.cccc.edu/onboarding

-Students are encouraged to reach out to a member of their success team for the following:
+Students are encouraged to reach out to their Education Navigator for the following:

-- · Change majors - Withdraw from courses - Assess, identify, and address challenges - Generate a Student Success Plan that includes academic and personal goals - Effective time management strategies - Develop essential college success strategies including study skills, effective communication with faculty and administrators, and other valuable practices - Connect with academic, campus, and community resources - Successfully adjust to a college environment - Prepare for life after CCCC including college transfer and career exploration
+- · Change majors

+- · Withdraw from courses

+- Assess, identify, and address challenges

+- Generate a Student Success Plan that includes academic and personal goals

+- Effective time management strategies

+- Develop essential college success strategies including study skills, effective communication with faculty and administrators, and other valuable practices

+- Connect with academic, campus, and community resources - Successfully adjust to a college environment - Prepare for life after CCCC including college transfer and career exploration